Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-I hope you found, last week’s tutorial on ImageCombo Control useful in your Microsoft Access Projects.
-With the TreeView ImageCombo Control, we could create a beautiful Drop-down Menu, with several options, and accommodate it in a small space on the form.
+I hope you found last week’s tutorial on the ImageCombo Control useful in your Microsoft Access projects.
+With the TreeView-style ImageCombo, we were able to create a compact yet versatile drop-down menu that accommodates multiple options while occupying very little space on a form.

 The Topics Covered so far in Earlier Sessions.